 Affirming Faith in Mind is typically clear and straightforward of Zen teachings.
 A short classic that opens the way for us to realise the unimaginable mystery of our True-nature, and the foolishness of striving to attain it.

 A brief glimpse of the simple yet direct teachings of this great Ch’an Master can be found on this page summarising one of the first great books on Zen Buddhism in the twentieth century, The Zen Teachings of Huang Po on the Transmission of Mind translated by John Blofeld.
 The wisdom of one of the most famous of all masters (Jap.Obaku) can be read here touching upon the major features of practice and realisation crucial for authentic awakening.

-In my view this is probably the most important of all the teachings you will find on this website.
-Three Articles on the Body by Reginald Ray.
+Although not regarded as a traditional teacher I am nevertheless including a teaching from Reginald Ray and his Three Articles on the Body, because I feel this subject is of supreme importance for Western practitioners of the Dharma to read and absorb.
 The author reminds us that it is impossible to truly enter the transforming process promised in Buddhism without integrating mind and body.
 To learn to take the practice into the body and not to the head, as us Westerners invariably do, is not an option on the path.
-There is little to point out this fact in the ancient scriptures because it was taken for granted that people from those times lived in their body anyway, so there was no need to remind them of this essential teaching.
+There is nothing of this fact in the ancient scriptures because it was taken for granted that people of those times lived life from their body anyway, so there was no need to remind them of this essential part of training.
 For us Westerners we are completely the other way around.
-Living in our heads, and ignoring the very place were our liberation is to be found - in the body.
+Living in our heads, and ignoring the very place where our liberation is to be found – in the body.